Vanilla Stakes Claim as Top Ice Cream Flavor

-Despite the vast array of ice cream flavor varieties available at retailers nationwide, it turns out that vanilla has further staked its claim as the most popular among consumers, followed by chocolate and butter pecan in second and third place, respectively, and Neapolitan and Rocky Road tied for fourth.
+This marks the second consecutive year that vanilla has taken the top spot, followed by chocolate and butter pecan in second and third place, respectively.
+Neapolitan and Rocky Road tied for fourth.

-Contrary to Americans’ ever-present focus on calorie-counting, premium ice cream, which maintains a lower amount of aeration and a higher fat content than its regular counterpart, is the most popular variety among consumers.
-In fact, nearly 70 percent cited premium as the most popular, followed by regular ice cream, which contains at least 10 percent milk fat and novelties – i.e. separately packaged single servings of a frozen dessert, such as ice cream sandwiches and fudge sticks.
+Contrary to Americans’ ever-present focus on calorie-counting, this year's IICA survey also showed that premium ice cream, which maintains a lower amount of aeration and a higher fat content than its regular counterpart, is the most popular type of ice cream among consumers.
+In fact, nearly 70 percent of those surveyed cited premium as the most popular.

+Regular ice cream, which contains at least 10-percent milk fat, came in second and was followed by frozen novelties, separately packaged single servings of a frozen dessert such as ice cream sandwiches or fudge sticks.